2019 ZENA NEWS

 |

 FEB– Lee attended the Washington Economic Development Alliance's winter conference in Olympia.
-WEDA brings together economic developers from communities, counties, regions, ports, tribes, the state and private organizations to pursue mutual goals.
+WEDA brings together economic developers from communities, counties, regions, ports, Tribes, the state and private organizations to pursue mutual goals.
 Critical private players included banks, utilities, corporations, foundations and service firms.

 |